 EMG interference was synthesized as band-limited Gaussian noise (20–500 Hz) across a wide SNR range.
 In this setting, performance declined more gradually compared to powerline interference, and the CPSC2021 $\to$ AFDB direction maintained substantially higher robustness even under extreme noise conditions.

-Collectively, these findings highlight that while the model remains vulnerable to intense low-frequency and narrowband interference, it achieves meaningful anti-interference performance, thereby supporting its applicability in practical, noise-prone cardiac monitoring environments.
-Notably, the CPSC2021 $\to$ AFDB transfer was consistently more robust, indicating that training on a larger and more diverse dataset improves resilience to interference.
+Collectively, these findings highlighted that while the model remains vulnerable to intense low-frequency and narrowband interference, it achieved meaningful anti-interference performance, thereby supporting its applicability in practical, noise-prone cardiac monitoring environments.
+Notably, the CPSC2021 $\to$ AFDB transfer was consistently more robust, indicating that training on a larger and more diverse dataset improved resilience to interference.